Overview

 The course is 17 days (3 weeks) in total and is reflected in the following order

-Students who have already completed the Shipboard Safety skill set or First Aid will be given credit transfer for the following units and will be exempt from Week 1 & part of Week 2 of the course.
+Students who have already completed the Shipboard Safety skill set or First Aid will be given credit transfer for the following units.
+Students who have completed an STCW95 course will be given recognition of prior learning for the following units, excluding first aid.
+Students will then be exempt from Week 1 & part of Week 2 of the course.

 Training Location